Semicap | Process Control | Wafer Inspection~58% Process Control Share

 Network EffectsINTACT

 Yield-learning data flows back from many customer fabs, helping KLA improve algorithms which all customers benefit from.
-Indirect network effect bounded by the small number of leading-edge customers globally.
+Indirect network effect bounded by the small number of leading-edge customers globally; reinforced by KLA's #1 position in advanced wafer-level-packaging process control (2025).

 Transaction EmbeddingINTACT